 - Delivery and ongoing management – How might you construct and/or implement the project?
 Is the design response one that considers local capacity for ongoing management, repair, and maintenance?
 As much as possible, does your design or system proposal align with locally available expertise?

-Each program within the EWB Challenge Series has a rubric to assist external assosors review your work consistently.
-Each of the rubrics are listed below for your reference.
+Each program within the EWB Challenge Series has a rubric to assist external assessors review your work consistently.